Trump knew he lost election but he pushed ‘nuts’ fraud claims anyway

 “Mayor Giuliani was saying we won it, they’re stealing it from us … we need to go say that we won,” he recalled, adding that Mr Giuliani was “essentially” arguing that “anyone who didn’t agree with that position was being weak”.

-The ex-New York City mayor’s insistence that fraud was to blame for Mr Trump becoming the first US president to lose his re-election bid in decades flew in the face of what top officials at the Justice Department – including Mr Barr – had already determined.
+The ex-New York City mayor’s insistence that fraud was to blame for Mr Trump becoming the first US president to lose his re-election bid in decades flew in the face of what top officials at the US Department of Justice – including Mr Barr – had already determined.

 In pre-taped testimony, the former attorney general recalled a contentious meeting with the then-president in which he bluntly explained that there was no truth to what he and Mr Giuliani were claiming.

-“I told him that the stuff that his people were shoveling out to the public was bulls*** – I mean that the claims of fraud were bulls***,” he said.
+“I told him that the stuff that his people were shovelling out to the public was bulls*** – I mean that the claims of fraud were bulls***,” he said.
+He also called the claims “idiotic” and “complete nonsense”.

 Mr Barr also told the select committee that he felt “demoralised” by the former president’s insistence on claiming his loss had come about due to fraud because he thought Mr Trump had “become detached from reality if he really believed this stuff”.
 He added that Mr Trump “never” showed “an indication of interest in what the actual facts [were]”.